Randomly perturbed digraphs also have bounded-degree spanning trees: Introduction

 \subsection{Proof outline}

 To prove Theorem \ref{theorem:maintheorem}, we will show that with high probability we can find an embedding of $T$ in $D$ in two steps.
 First, we will fix a subtree $T'$ of $T$ with $(1-\epsilon)n$ vertices for some small but constant $\epsilon > 0$ and we will show that w.h.p. $T' \subseteq R$, i.e., that we can find an embedding of $T'$ in $D$ which uses only the random edges.
 Then we will show that using the edges of $D_\alpha$ we can w.h.p. extend this embedding to an embedding of the whole tree $T$.
 Our proof strategy works for both undirected and directed randomly perturbed graphs, the only technicality in the directed case being taking care of edge directions, which we will omit in this proof outline.
-We remark that our methods are in a similar spirit to~\cite{bottcher2020embedding,undirected_spanning_universality}.

 To show that w.h.p. $R$ contains the almost spanning tree $T'$, we will rely on the corresponding result for undirected graphs by Alon, Krivelevich and Sudakov \cite[Theorem 1.1]{alon_embedding_2007}.
 They showed that for each $\epsilon \in [0,1]$ and each $\Delta >0$ there exists a constant $c = c(\epsilon, \Delta)$ such that w.h.p. $G(n, c/n)$ contains every tree on $(1-\epsilon)n$ vertices with maximum degree at most $\Delta$.
 Using a consequence of the coupling argument by McDiarmid \cite{mcdiarmid_general_1983}, as observed by Montgomery \cite{montgomery_spanning_2021}, we will be able to get that w.h.p. there exists an embedding $\phi'$ of $T'$ in $ R$ where $R \sim D(n, c/n)$ for the same choice of $c$.